linode/ai-quickstart-llm/README.md

 ## 📄 License

-This project is licensed under the Appatch .
+This project is licensed under the Apache License 2.0.